lindosystems/lingoapi-python/DOC.md

 `lingo_api.Model(lngFile, logFile=”model.log”, cbSolver=None, cbError=None, uData=None)`, where:

 * **lngFile**: A string containing the path to the Lingo model file.
 The model must be saved in Lingo in LNG (text) format.
 LG4 (binary) format model files may not currently be passed to the Lingo API.
 The model’s expressions must also be bracketed with a MODEL: statement at the start and an END statement at the end of the model (refer to any of the sample LNG model files to see the placement of these commands).
 * **logFile**: An optional string path to a logfile that will created by the API.
 The log file is useful for debugging.
 Whenever you experience problems calling the Lingo API, be sure to review the contents of this log file for any errors.
-By default, it will be named ”model.log”, and will be saved to the same directory as the python script running the model.
+By default, it will be named ”model.log”, and will be saved to the same directory as the Python script running the model.
-* **cbSolver**: An optional callback function written in pure python that will be called by Lingo periodically.
+* **cbSolver**: An optional callback function written in pure Python that will be called by Lingo periodically.
 There are three Lingo getter functions that can be used to return information from the solver.
-* **cbError**: An optional callback function written in pure python that will execute when Lingo raises an error.
-This will allow for the user to raise the error in python terminating the script and providing some detail on what should be fixed.
+* **cbError**: An optional callback function written in pure Python that will execute when Lingo raises an error.
+This will allow for the user to raise the error in Python terminating the script and providing some detail on what should be fixed.
 * **uData**:  Is data passed to the callback functions and must be set to something other than None for the callback functions to be passed to the API.

 ## Setting Pointers